 Our primary focus is on a man's spiritual development; however, we recognize that often there are medical or psychological problems a man must address.
 For this reason, although we are not a medical facility, we do provide transportation to medical or dental appointments.
 However, the individual student is responsible for any costs including transportation.
 We accept dual diagnosis students provided they are maintained on their medication and are able to function independently and harmoniously within our community.
 We strongly suggest that a student keep a $100.00 deposit on their account for emergency medical needs.
 Any of this money that is not used is refunded to the person when they leave the program.

 It is a part of the philosophy of the Christian Family Center that we should all work to be as self-sufficient as possible.
 For that reason work therapy is a part of our program of recovery.
 Each man is expected to work to help maintain our facility.
 If we did not do for ourselves; we would be unable to keep our doors open.
 The entry fees and maintenance fees men pay does not begin to cover our operating costs.
-For less than $15.00 a day men are given the opportunity to change their lives.
 Our work and the donations of our supporters are essential to our ministry.